scallops-cloud/nodejs-basic-course/06-authentication/exercises/06-03-login-jwt/README.md

    - 5.1.
 Instead of `{"status": "ok"}`, return `{ token: "..." }` with JWT inside.

 6. Test with postman to see the token result when login.

+7. Go to [jwt.io](https://jwt.io/) and paste the token to see the decoded result.
+(Don't do this in production!)

 ## Challenges: